nla-group/classix-matlab/demos/The_out_structure_returned_by_CLASSIX.md

 ans = 1.6773
 ```

 This parameter is determined as follows.
-When CLASSIX is called, it will first mean-center all data points and then scale them, so that 50% of the data is within the unit ball.
+When CLASSIX is called, it will first mean-center all data points, and then scale them so that 50% of the data is within the unit ball.
 In code, this would be:

 ```matlab
 data = data - mean(data,1);